-The light comes on with the ignition key is turned to the "ON" position.
-If the antilock brake system works properly, the light goes out after a few seconds.
-Thereafter, if the system malfunctions, the light comes on.
+The light comes on when the ignition key is turned to the "ON" position.
+If the antilock brake system works properly, the light turns off after a few seconds.
+Thereafter, if the system malfunctions, the light comes on again.

 When the "ABS" warning light is on (and the brake system warning light is off), the anti-lock brake system does not operate, but the brake system still operates conventionally.